 But planetary gearboxes do have some disadvantages.
 Their complexity in design and manufacturing tends to make them a more expensive solution than other gearbox types.
 And precision manufacturing is extremely important for these gearboxes.
 If one planetary gear is positioned closer to the sun gear than the others, imbalances in the planetary gears can occur, leading to premature wear and failure.
 Also, the compact footprint of planetary gears makes heat dissipation more difficult, so applications that run at very high speed or experience continuous operation may require cooling.

-Planetary gearboxes can be constructed with either spur gears or helical gears.
+Note that planetary gearboxes can be constructed with either spur gears or helical gears.
 Spur gears have a zero helix angle, and therefore, produce no axial forces.
 So the bearings in a spur planetary gearbox only serve to support the gear shafts.
 Helical gears, in contrast, have a helix angle between 10 and 30 degrees, which causes them to generate significant axial forces.
 The bearings used in a helical planetary gearbox must withstand these axial forces.
 (Higher helix angles result in higher axial forces, but also provide higher torque capacity, less noise, and smoother operation.)

 Additionally, in a planetary gearbox — whether it is a spur design or a helical design — the bearings play an active role in torque transmission.
 But the planetary arrangement affords limited space within the gearbox to accommodate the bearings.
 Needle bearings are a good choice from a size perspective, but aren’t designed to withstand significant axial loads.
 Tapered roller bearings are suitable for high axial loads, but are generally larger than needle bearings.